Julian Edelman: 2016 season: Second Super Bowl Championship

 On September 15, 2016, Edelman was fined $26,309 for a hit on a defenseless player when he hit linebacker Deone Bucannon helmet-to-helmet.
-In Week 13, against the Los Angeles Rams, he had eight receptions for 101 yards in the 26–10 victory.
-In Week 17, Edelman got a block by newcomer wide receiver Michael Floyd on a catch and run that led to a career-long 77-yard touchdown in a 35–14 win over the Miami Dolphins.
-He finished the game with eight receptions for 151 yards, earning him AFC Offensive Player of the Week.
-He became the first Patriots wide receiver to receive the award since Randy Moss in 2007.
-He finished the season with a career-high 1,106 receiving yards on 98 catches.
+During Week 13 against the Los Angeles Rams, he had eight receptions for 101 yards in the 26–10 victory.
+In the regular-season, Edelman got a block by newcomer wide receiver Michael Floyd on a catch and run that led to a career-long 77-yard touchdown in a 35–14 road victory over the Miami Dolphins.
+Edelman finished the game with eight receptions for 151 yards, earning him AFC Offensive Player of the Week honors.
+Edelman became the first Patriots wide receiver to receive the award since Randy Moss in 2007.
+Edelman finished the season with 98 receptions for a career-high 1,106 yards and 12 touchdowns.
 For his efforts in 2017, Edelman was ranked 71st by his peers on the NFL Top 100 Players of 2017.

-In the Patriots' Divisional Round victory against the Houston Texans, Edelman caught his 70th postseason pass, breaking Wes Welker's Patriots franchise record.
-Edelman recorded eight catches for 137 yards in the win as the Patriots reached the AFC Championship Game for an NFL record sixth consecutive season.
-In the AFC Championship, Edelman caught eight passes for 118 yards in the 36–17 win over the Pittsburgh Steelers.
+In the Divisional Round against the Houston Texans, Edelman caught his 70th postseason pass, breaking Wes Welker's Patriots franchise record.
+Edelman recorded eight receptions for 137 yards during the 34–16 victory as the Patriots reached the AFC Championship Game for an NFL record sixth consecutive season.
+During that game, Edelman caught eight passes for 118 yards in the 36–17 victory over the Pittsburgh Steelers.
 The Patriots advanced to an NFL record ninth Super Bowl appearance.

-During Super Bowl LI against the Atlanta Falcons, Edelman made five catches for 87 yards.
+During Super Bowl LI against the Atlanta Falcons, Edelman had five receptions for 87 yards.
 The highlight was an unusually difficult catch in the fourth quarter, where the pass was first tipped into the air by cornerback Robert Alford and it appeared that it would fall incomplete, but Edelman and three defenders (Alford, Ricardo Allen, and Keanu Neal) lunged at the ball, and, after it bounced off Alford's leg, Edelman made the reception just inches above the ground.
 It was ruled a catch on the field and withstood a challenge from Falcons head coach Dan Quinn.
 NFL Films called the play, which was chosen for the cover of Sports Illustrated, "the greatest catch in Super Bowl history".
 Edelman's catch sustained a historic comeback for the Patriots, who trailed the Falcons 28–3 late in the third quarter before winning 34–28 in overtime.
+However, Edelman later stated that he does not like to be reminded of the catch or watch it on replay because it resulted from his own error in running the route.